UBC-MDS/DSCI_532_L02_Group212_SocialMobilityProject/CODE_OF_CONDUCT.md

 race, color, gender identity, sexual orientation, physical disability or mental disability.

+## Expected behaviour

+  - Treat people with respect and fairness
+  - Work together in a spirit of openness and collaboration
+  - Use respectful and inclusive language
+  - Give and receive feedback constructively
+  - Be open-minded to differing points of view

 ## Unacceptable behaviour

   - Personal attacks
   - Pornography
+  - Trolling
   - Gore or explicit content
   - Unwelcome sexual advances
   - Any form of harassment